Stable varieties of semigroups and groupoids: Abstract reduction systems and deduction of identities

 Many computations, constructions, processes, translations, mappings and so on, can be modeled as stepwise transformations of objects known as rewriting systems.
-In all different branches of rewriting the basic concepts are the same, and known as termination (guaranteeing the existence of normal forms) and confluence (securing the uniqueness of normal forms).
+In all different branches of rewriting two basic concepts occur, known as termination (guaranteeing the existence of normal forms) and confluence (securing the uniqueness of normal forms).